-Within the United States, over 1 in 5 children ages 3 to 17 have some type of mental, emotional, developmental, or behavioral condition or problem that affects them currently.
+Within the United States, approximately 22.1 percent of children ages of 3 to 17 have some type of mental, emotional, developmental, or behavioral condition or problem that affects them currently.
 While need for and receipt of treatment varies by condition, some analyses indicate that children with behavioral/conduct problems are less likely to receive care than those with anxiety problems or depression.
 Additionally, significant disparities exist in access to behavioral health care.
-Studies have generally found lower behavioral health service utilization among Black/African American and Hispanic/Latino children, compared with White children.
-Black/African American children residing in urban areas and Hispanic/Latino children residing in both rural and urban areas are less likely to be connected to mental health care than White children.
-White children in rural areas are significantly less likely to receive mental health services than their counterparts in urban areas.
-These findings remain statistically significant even after income, family composition, and health insurance status are controlled for, and they suggest that there may be other determinants, such as communication, bias and discrimination, and practical barriers that may affect access to behavioral health services.
-Furthermore, a 2019 study of racial/ethnic disparities in mental health related emergency department visits among children found that Non-Hispanic Black children have more frequent emergency department visits for mental health than Non-Hispanic White children.
+A 2019 study of racial/ethnic disparities in mental health related emergency department visits among children found that Non-Hispanic Black children have more frequent emergency department visits for mental health than Non-Hispanic White children.
+Compounding this, 34.3 percent of the U.S population lives in a designated Mental Health Professional Shortage Area (HPSAs) and only 27.2 percent of the need for mental health care professionals in these HPSAs has been met.